A consistent scalar-tensor cosmology for inflation, dark energy and the Hubble parameter: Trapped scalar as dark energy

-where $l_p$ is the Planck length.
-It is interesting to note that although the identification of corresponding present time cosmological constant $\Lambda_0$ with the present time scalar potential $2V_0$, a practice for cosmology using a standard scalar coupling, seems to agree with the observed value \cite{Barrow2011}, such an identification at time $t_1$ when the universe re-accelerates of $\Lambda_1 \le \Lambda_0 \approx 2V_0$ with $2V_1 \approx 4V_0$ would breakdown.
-Here the effect of metric coupling in ST theory also manifests in \eqref{AVV00} and \eqref{AVV11} through the bounds on the derivative of the scalar potential being constrained by bounds on the Brans-Dicke coupling.
-If an alternative metric coupling is used so that e.g. for larger $\phi$ it becomes $\Omega(\phi) \sim \exp(\beta\phi^2/2)$ with an order one $\beta<0$ \cite{Wang2013} then the upper bound on $V'_1$ can increase substantially.

-In fact, the ST cosmology discussed here uses a scalar potential value expected to decrease continuously from the early to late universe while the emerging cosmological constant becomes active in the very early and very late unverse separately.
-Following our reported work, further details of discussed novel features of the related ST cosmology and their wider implications may deserve to be explored theoretically and experimentally.
+The ST cosmology discussed here uses a scalar potential with a value expected to decrease continuously from the early to late universe while the emerging cosmological constant becomes active in the very early and very late universe separately.
+Additionally, it is important to note that, our scalar potential could theoretically continue to decrease into the future universe resulting in deviation from the $\Lambda$CDM model.